KHobbs3/website/content/projects/blog.md

 ![](/GWP-bar.png)

-The colours used clearly group data by perceptions (green tones for negative perceptions and red tones for positive) and dark/light shading contrasts positive/negative circumstances, respectively.
+The colours used clearly group data by perceptions (green tones for negative perceptions and orange tones for positive) and dark/light shading contrasts positive/negative circumstances, respectively.
 Side-by-side vertical bars allow readers to compare groups instantaneously while requiring little background knowledge in statistics.

 Using the same legend as the map, we can better observe that nations with positive circumstances and positive thinking rate their life quality much higher than those who think positively yet have negative circumstances - *a contrast to our original scatterplot that suggested positive thinking could improve overall life quality!*